Skip to main content

 9. FAQ

-Q: What exact encodings are expected for public_key and signature?
+Q: What encodings are expected for public_key, signature, and nonce?
 A: The server treats them as strings and passes to the Ed25519 verifier.
 Use the same encoding your SDK produces (commonly base64 or hex).
 Confirm with your Ekiden contact if unsure.
+Nonce must be Base64URL (A‑Z, a‑z, 0‑9, -, _), 8–64 chars.
 Q: Is /ws namespaced under /api/v1?
 A: No. It is mounted at the root /ws.
 Q: Where can I find the exact schemas for Orders/Fills/etc.?
 A: Open Swagger UI at /swagger-ui or fetch /api-docs/openapi.json.
 Those are generated from the code and are the source of truth.

 10. Changelog